Plinko by Spribe — Full Review

 | Hit Frequency | 100.0% |

-The 3.00% house edge means Plinko keeps $3.00 of every $100 wagered across millions of spins.
+The key numbers and statistics for Plinko start with the 3.00% house edge — meaning Plinko keeps $3.00 of every $100 wagered across millions of spins.
 This is a mathematical certainty built into the certified paytable — no strategy, timing, or bet pattern changes it.
 For context, the industry average for video slots is approximately 3-5% house edge, placing Plinko in the competitive range at 97.00% RTP.

 Plinko is the purest mathematical game in the collection.
 The binomial distribution underlying each drop is a textbook probability model — every outcome probability can be calculated exactly using Pascal's Triangle (or equivalently, the formula P(K) = C(N,K) × 0.5^N).
 The multiplier values are then set so that the sum of (probability × multiplier) equals 0.97 across all positions.
 For 16 rows, Red ball: center (0x) occurs with 19.6% probability; edge (555x) with 0.0015% per side.
 This is not hidden or complex — it is elegant, transparent, and verifiable.